 So they want to make an example of him.

-Three times three times as many Americans died under President Obama than President Trump in Afghanistan.
+Three times as many Americans died under President Obama than President Trump in Afghanistan.

 And the reason is because of suicidal rules of engagement that put the lives of the Taliban over the lives of Americans.

-Well, they if if we have to wait to get shot at first in that environment, then we don't we don't belong sending our sons and daughters there, period.
+Well, if we have to wait to get shot at first in that environment, then we don't belong sending our sons and daughters there, period.

 It's great to have you back.